CallumDennisIE/mobile-physio/README.md

 #### Goals of a Frequent Visitor:
 * As a frequent visitor, I want to be able to book an appointment with Mobile Physio.
-* As a frequent visitor, I want to know that my booking was successfully submited.
+* As a frequent visitor, I want to know that my booking was successfully submitted.

 To view the testing of the User Stories, check the TESTING.md file, located [here](TESTING.md).